sagc-bioinformatics/workshop_nfRNAseq/content/nf-core.md

 ![](nfcoretools.pnf)

-you should see a list, with the apple-core header immage.
+you should see a list, with the apple-core header image.

 You can use the 'list' command to see the available pipelines.
 ```bash